 LUAS: Tram into the City Center

 The LUAS (initially known as the Dublin Light Rail System) is tram connecting the city center to the suburbs that is named after the Irish word for "speed.”
-Dublin's LUAS is the city’s newest form of public transportation and includes two lines: one starting at St. Stephen's Green, the other at Connolly Station (now extended to the Point Village in the Dublin Docklands).
+Dublin's LUAS is the city’s newest form of public transportation and includes two lines: one starting at Brides Glen to Broombridge (green line), the other running from Tallaght to The Point and from Saggart to Connolly (red line).

 LUAS trams are fairly fast, but they are also very popular, meaning they can often be slightly cramped at rush hour.
 They run along roads and on some stretches of dedicated track.
 The LeapCard is also valid on the LUAS, or tickets can be purchased on board.
 You can find a map of stops, timetables and pricing information on the LUAS website.

 Dublin Area Rapid Transit, always shortened to DART, is one of the most convenient ways of public transport in Dublin – but only if you are planning to go from north to south (or vice versa), and if you are planning to travel along the coastline of Dublin Bay.
 These trains are the easiest and fastest way to visit Malahide (with its pretty castle) and Howth in the north, down to Greystones in the south.